Beulah Boyd Ritchie

-Anna Beulah Boyd Ritchie (March 24, 1864 – October 4, 1939) was a founding member of the Fairmont Woman Suffrage Club (later the Fairmont Political Equality Club), third president of the West Virginia Equal Suffrage Association, and officer in the West Virginia Woman's Christian Temperance Union.
+Anna Beulah Boyd Ritchie (March 24, 1864 – October 4, 1939) was an American suffragist.
+She was a founding member of the Fairmont Woman Suffrage Club (later the Fairmont Political Equality Club), third president of the West Virginia Equal Suffrage Association, and officer in the West Virginia Woman's Christian Temperance Union.

 Background

 Born on March 24, 1864, Anna Beulah Boyd was the eldest child of suffragists Annie Boyd Caldwell and Judge George Edmund Boyd.
 She was raised in Wheeling, West Virginia.
 She graduated from Wooster University (now Wooster College) in Ohio with a bachelor's and master's degree.
 She was a member of the Kappa Kappa Gamma sorority there.
 She taught for two years at Carthage College in Missouri.
 She then moved back to Wheeling where she taught public school for two years.
 She then taught at the Fairmont State Normal School (now Fairmont State University) where for three years (1890-1893) she taught drawing, physical geography, botany, natural history, zoology and physiology.

 She married Charles Marcene Ritchie (1869–1957) on June 3, 1893.
 The next year they had their one child: Jean Boyd Ritchie Hoagland (1894-1980).